patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

 ## 3.0.1 Machine Learning Pipeline
 *A.K.A.
 Workflow Orchestration*
-- A Sequence of steps to reproduce something (and for ML pipeline, of courc, reproducing an ML model)
+- A Sequence of steps to reproduce something (and for ML pipeline, reproducing an ML model)
 - There're multiple tools can be mentioned here, some could be for general purpose, and some could be more specific to ML Pipeline.
     - More General
         - Airflow